 Qualification: The M&E Director shall have a minimum 10 years of relevant experience in designing and leading complex M&E programs.

-Monitoring and Evaluation Plan (M & E )
+Performance Monitoring and Evaluation Plan (M & E )

 The Applicant should propose a comprehensive and realistic approach to building a Monitoring and Evaluation Plan (M & E), based on the proposed strategy.
 The Plan should include, at a minimum, a discussion of the below.
 The Applicant should present at least one illustrative indicator per Result, taking into consideration the criteria described below: